Best gaming laptops for 2020

-There's more to a gaming laptop than raw speed.
-You can pack it with a gazillion-core processor, the best graphics card processor (GPU), tons of fast SSD storage to hold your games, a rock-solid hard drive for secondary storage and the most colorful, fastest display around -- and it can still fall short.
-Those powerful components may overheat at inopportune moments or you may simply experience some instability.
-Maybe you don't want to always use an external keyboard, but the built-in version feels like there are mashed potatoes under your WASD keys.
+There's more to a gaming laptop besides raw speed.
+You can pack it with the best graphics card processor (GPU), tons of fast SSD storage to hold your games, a gazillion-core processor, a rock-solid hard drive for secondary storage and the fastest, most colorful display around -- and it can still fall short.
+Those powerful components may overheat at the worst moments or you might just experience some instability.
+Or perhaps you don't want to always use an external keyboard, but the built-in version feels like mashed potatoes under your WASD keys.

 And not all games are bottlenecked by dual cores or a last-generation GTX, so it's not a given that you'll need to bust your budget, either.

-The compromise you make in almost any gaming laptop, no matter how fast or slow, is battery life, which can last as little as two hours.
+With almost any gaming laptop, no matter how fast or slow, the compromise you make is battery life, which can last as little as two hours.
 You also can't play most complex games -- GPU- or CPU-intensive ones -- on battery power.
-The processors tend to get throttled back and screens dim, so a laptop that feels nimble when connected turns lead-footed on battery, turning your gaming experience into a fight with frustration.
+The processors tend to get throttled back and screens dim, so a laptop that feels nimble when connected turns lead-footed on battery, turning your gaming experience into a battle of frustration.

-But components do matter.
-The fastest GPU currently available in a laptop is the Nvidia GeForce RTX 2080, followed by the RTX 2080 Max-Q; the Max-Q versions run at slower frequencies than their full-size siblings, in order to keep the heat and noise down and to fit into thinner designs.
-RTX models also accelerate ray-traced rendering and provide intelligent upscaling (DLSS) where it's explicitly supported.
-If your favorite games don't use it, the lower-end GTX 1660Ti incorporates the latest generation of Nvidia's technology (Turing), without the extra cost burden of the RT cores, though it's not up to the equal of the last-generation GTX 1080.

 Read: The best gaming laptop performers of 2020